ExploreASL/Documentation/docs/Functions.md

 **Description:**

-This ExploreASL function tries to check what ASL sequence is being processed, if this was not already defined in x.Sequence.
+This ExploreASL function tries to check what ASL sequence is being processed, if this was not already defined in x.Q.Sequence.
-It does so by checking known combinations of readout dimensionality (x.readout\_dim) and vendor, knowing the product sequences of the vendors.
+It does so by checking known combinations of readout dimensionality (x.Q.readoutDim) and Vendor, knowing the product sequences of the Vendors.

 ----